FireBrandMint/FHAL-DETERMINISTIC/README.md

 Any help is appreciated though i am certain i won't get any.

 In the offchance you wanna help, please use the discussion discord server is https://discord.gg/vdCeUpKS @me for anything.
 Specially for understanding some piece of code; reading code is hard and i'd happily explain how this works.

+# License clarification

+Though the project itself is under the apache attribution license, internal libraries might just have even more lax licenses.
+GJP2 for example is under the MIT license.